cocode/word-stream/README.md

 hello, madagascar
 ```
 ## Snap to display
+This poorly named setting controls whether the Min Interval above is a minimum, or a desired average.
+Leave this set for a minimum.
+Uncheck, and sometimes
+the images will be displayed faster, so as to keep the average as close to the target as possible.

 # Statistics

 ## Display
-How faster your display is updated.
+How fast your display hardware updates the screen.
 We can't update any faster than that, nor can we change that rate.

-You'll see two numers, perhaps
+You'll see two numbers, perhaps
 ```
  	120.00 Hz 	8.33 ms
 ```